samuelwaller88/NFL-Coaching-Hiring-Practices/Ethics-Project-Stats.md

 ![](Ethics-Project-Stats_files/figure-gfm/NFL%202019%20Captain%20Data-1.png)<!-- -->

-The last piece of player data I analized the was proportion of minorities players that were voted team captain.
+The last piece of player data I analyzed was the proportion of minority players that were voted team captain.
 In 2019 there were 128 offensive and defensive captains over 29 teams as the Bears, Broncos, and Ravens were the only teams that didn’t have official captains during the 2019 season.
-There were roughly the same amount of offensive and defensive captains with offense having two more captains.
+There were roughly the same amount of offensive and defensive captains with the offense having two more captains.
 Of the 63 defensive captains, 59 of the captains were minorities while only four were white players.
-This reflects the player data as there are far more minority defensive players than white defensive players especially at the cornerback and linebacker.
-On offense it is more even with 26 of the 65 captains being minority.
+This reflects the player data as there are far more minority defensive players than white defensive players especially at the cornerback and linebacker positions.
+On offense, it is more even with 26 of the 65 captains being minority.
 This also reflect the individual position data as quarterbacks, a predominantly white position, are usually captains.
-However, the 40/60 split is still good as shows that more minority players are playing on offense and are gaining leadership positions within the team.
+However, the 40/60 split is still good as it shows that more minority players are playing on offense and are gaining leadership positions within the team.

 NFL Coaching Hiring
 Practices